shan-alexander/data-engineering/DATAFORM.md

         api_data = response.json()
     except requests.exceptions.RequestException as e:
         print(f"Error calling API: {e}")
-        # In a production DAG, you'd handle this error more gracefully,
-        # perhaps by retrying or sending a notification.
+        # In a production DAG, we'd handle this error more gracefully, perhaps by retrying or sending a notification.
+We'd also import a Google Cloud Logger library, instead of a Pythonic print().
         raise

     # Transform API data into a format suitable for BigQuery ingestion
-    # For this example, we'll use the API data to create our mock GA events
+    # For this example, we'll mock some GA events, store in an array of objects (a list of json-formatted dictionaries in python) and simulate uploading to GCS.
     json_lines = []
     num_records = len(api_data) * random.randint(1, 5) # Simulate varying record counts
     for i in range(num_records):
-        # Create a mock record using some data from the API response
+        # Create a mock record of the API response
         record = {
             "event_date": ds,
             "user_id": f"user_{api_data[i % len(api_data)]['userId']}",